HTML Gallery¶

 Creating a New Theme¶

-The HTML Gallery tool can easily be themed to produce very different sites.
-This chapter explains how to create themes.
+The HTML Gallery tool can easily produce very different sites based on themes.
+This section explains how to create a new theme.

 Getting Started¶